-Our Institution was created to foster a thorough understanding of Informational Nedicine.
-Instead of learning pieces of a puzzle, the American School of Ňedicine shows the student the picture in its entirety in order to concentrate the intensity of information and condense it into a shorter timeframe.
+Our Institution was created to foster a thorough understanding of informational medicine.
+Instead of learning pieces of a puzzle, the American School of Nedicine shows the student the picture in its entirety in order to concentrate the intensity of information and condense it into a shorter timeframe.
 Therefore, this four-year curriculum can be achieved in approximately half the time because of the structure of the curriculum and the dissemination of the information to the students.

 ASN has an instructional method of learning centered on the investigation and resolution of real-world problems.
 Rather than having a Professor provide facts and then testing students’ ability to recall these facts via memorization, ASN attempts to get students to apply knowledge to new situations.
 Students are faced with contextualized cases of real life health problems and are asked to investigate and discover meaningful solutions.

 ASN’s goal is to help students develop critical thinking, creative skills, intrinsic motivation and the ability to apply knowledge to real life situations.
 ASN’s professors adopt a role as facilitators of learning, by monitoring and guiding the learning process and promoting an environment of inquiry rather than handing solutions to the students.
 Students become active investigators and problem-solvers.
 The professor builds students’ confidence to take on the problem, and encourages the students, while also stretching their understanding.
 ASN’s approach represents a paradigm shift from traditional teaching and learning philosophy, which is more often lecture-based to a more innovative approach to learning.
 The constructs for ASN are very different from traditional classroom/lecture teaching in which the vast amount of material presented have little relevance to the practice of the healing arts.